 Having high-quality, working sound equipment is an absolute must—and your wedding DJ will have that all covered.
-Without microphones, speakers, and the like, your guests won’t be able to hear your first introduction as a married couple, the lyrics to your first-dance song, your best man's toast, the announcement that dinner is being served, or that the last dance is being played.
+Without microphones, speakers, and the like, your guests won’t be able to hear your first introduction as a married couple, the lyrics to your first dance song, your best man's toast, or the announcement that dinner is being served, or that the last song is being played.

 While we do recommend hiring a company that specializes in lighting for more extensive needs, many wedding DJs offer uplighting as part of their services.
 Uplighting consists of smaller lighting systems that can be placed on the floor and aim light upwards to highlight your tables and dance floor.
 Talk to your wedding DJ to see if this is something that can be included in your package, or if you’re better suited to hire a professional lighting company.